-New York Common Pantry is one of New York City's largest single-site community based food pantry.
+New York Common Pantry is one of New York City's largest single-site community based food pantries.
 Since opening in 1980 as a

 small neighborhood pantry serving 30 families, what was originally called Yorkville Common Pantry has grown into New York City's most

 Common Pantry, we have undertaken a multitude of new initiatives that help make a difference in the lives of our clients.

 While the programs have expanded and changed over the past 30 years, our mission to reduce hunger and promote dignity and self-sufficiency

 has remained constant.
 In addition, the Common Pantry's commitment to innovation and collaboration in order to better serve the

 community's needs has defined its unique standing among other food programs in New York City.

 1980 - Yorkville Common Pantry becomes one of the first 20 emergency food pantries in NYC, distributing to 30 families in the basement of Holy Trinity Church

 1982 - Common Pantry begins operating its first hot meal program at PS 151 at 1st Avenue and 91st Street

 1986/7 - Pantry program expands to new facilities on 109th Street in East Harlem

 1987 - Common Pantry provides complete holiday dinners for 250 families